anders94/bitcoin-supply.com/README.md

 supply calculations are reached and serves as a platform for proposals and debate about changes to these calculations.

+## Contributions

+Additions and changes to what constitutes *provably lost*, *likely lost* and other classifications of the supply are done in the [proposals/](proposals/) tree.
+Submit a PR with your proposal file in markdown format and discussion will happen in comments related to the PR.
+Once proposals reach finality, they get implemented in the [detectors/](detectors/) and become part of the production environment.

 ## Getting Started

 These instructions will get the project up and running on your system.